-The application of Articles 404-410 of the European Union Capital Requirements Regulation 575/2013 (the "EEA Risk Retention Regulation") to the Notes transaction (the "Transaction") is unclear.
+The application of Articles 404-410 of the European Union Capital Requirements Regulation 575/2013 and similar EEA legislation on risk retention requirements (the "EEA Risk Retention Regulations") to the Notes transaction (the "Transaction") is unclear.
 The Reference Obligations are not assets of Fannie Mae, and our exposure to the credit risk related to the Transaction is in the form of our guaranty obligations on the related MBS (the "Guaranty Obligations").
 As in the case of the Notes, our Guaranty Obligations represent general unsecured obligations.
 Our Guaranty Obligations were undertaken in the ordinary course of our business, were established prior to issuance of the Notes, and exist independently of the Transaction.

-In determining the extent to which the EEA Risk Retention Regulation applies to the Transaction, investors subject to the EEA Risk Retention Regulation may wish to consider the guidance appearing in the European Commission's regulatory technical standards released March 3, 2014, which provides in relevant part: "Where an entity securitizes its own liabilities, alignment of interest is established automatically, regardless of whether the final debtor collateralizes its debt.
+In determining the extent to which the EEA Risk Retention Regulations apply to the Transaction, investors subject to the EEA Risk Retention Regulations may wish to consider the guidance appearing in the preamble to the regulatory technical standards contained in Commission Delegated Regulation (EU) No. 625/2014 of March 13, 2014, which provides in relevant part: "Where an entity securitizes its own liabilities, alignment of interest is established automatically, regardless of whether the final debtor collateralizes its debt.
 Where it is clear that the credit risk remains with the originator the retention of interest by the originator is unnecessary, and would not improve on the pre-existing position."
 Although the Transaction is not structured as a securitization of the Guaranty Obligations, it is being undertaken, in part, to offset a portion of our exposure under the Guaranty Obligations.
 Notwithstanding the Transaction, we will remain fully liable under the Guaranty Obligations.